marcispauls/packer-tfe-centos/README.md

 The build just puts the files you put in the `tfe` directory in `/opt/tfe` on the machine image.
 Your airgapped Terraform Enterprise deployment config can set up from there.
 This bake uses latest marketplace base Centos 7 images for each cloud.
 Switch this for an appropriate alternative following the Main Steps in order.
 Tested with packer 1.5.4 on MacOS Catalina.
+The build will automatically install the latest replicated.tar.gz airgap tar on the image.

 # Prerequisites
 1. Packer 1.5.x                   # HCL2 pkr config